Induction plasma: Industrial application of induction plasma technology

 These features of induction plasma technology, has found niche applications in industrial scale operation in the last decade.
 The successful industrial application of induction plasma process depends largely on many fundamental engineering supports.
 For example, the industrial plasma torch design, which allows high power level (50 to 600 kW) and long duration (three shifts of 8 hours/day) of plasma processing.
-Another example is the powder feeders that convey large quantity of solid precursor (1 to 30 kg/h) with reliable and precise delivery performance.
+Another example is the powder feeders that convey large quantity of solid precursor (1 to 30 kg/h) with reliable and constant feed rate.

-There are many examples of the industrial applications of induction plasma technology, such as powder spheroidisation, nanosized powders synthesis, induction plasma spraying, waste treatments, and in fields of spheroidisation and nano-materials synthesis.
+There are many examples of the industrial applications of induction plasma technology, such as powder spheroidization, nanosized powders synthesis, induction plasma spraying, waste treatments.

-Powder spheroidisation
+Powder spheroidization

-The requirement of powders spheroidisation (as well as densification) comes from very different industrial fields, from powder metallurgy to the electronic packaging.
-Generally speaking, the pressing need for an industrial process to turn to spherical powders is to seek at least one of the following benefits which result from the spheroidisation process:
+The requirement of powders spheroidization (as well as densification) comes from very different industrial fields, from powder metallurgy to the electronic packaging.
+Generally speaking, the pressing need for an industrial process to turn to spherical powders is to seek at least one of the following benefits which result from the spheroidization process: